sayan99614/sayan99614/README.md

 ### Sparetime:  🦜

 -   🎬  I like to visit new places, cinema and anything cultural.
--   🚴  You can find me biking on a bike, drinking a Chai and walking in nature.
+-   🚴  You can find me biking on a bike, drinking Chai and walking in nature.
--   🌷  Enjoying collagelife and learning new things related to technology and webdevelopment is what keeps me alive and kicking.
+-   🌷  Enjoying college life and learning new things related to technology and webdevelopment is what keeps me alive and kicking.

 <hr/>
 Languages and Tools:🧰